adjexpress/orangePi4_buildroot/readme.md

 * * *
 ## **Build**:
-In container run  `auto.sh` script to start building it will download about 6 GB of data and need  26 GB of storage space If every thing goes well after few houres *(depends on your network, storage and CPU)* build will finish successfully with this output:
+In container run  `auto.sh` script to start building. it will download about 6 GB of data and need  26 GB of storage space.
+If every thing goes well after few houres *(depends on your network, storage and CPU)* build will finish successfully with this output:
 ```
 INFO: hdimage(sdcard.img): adding partition 'loader1' (in MBR) from 'idbloader.img' ...
 INFO: hdimage(sdcard.img): adding partition 'loader2' (in MBR) from 'uboot.img' ...